Maitland Greening Plan

 - Successfully gained a $300,000 grant to improve the environmental spaces at Weblands Street in Aberglasslyn and Dunmore Road in Largs.
 This was completed after a community co-design process and on ground works to support passive recreation and investigation of long term opportunities to use these spaces for long term biodiversity conservation.

-- Preparation of an Environmental Strategy to build on the 2002 Maitland Greening Plan and guide us to protect, conserve and enhance our natural environment in the future
+- Preparation of an Environmental Sustainability Strategy to build on the 2002 Maitland Greening Plan and guide us to protect, conserve and enhance our natural environment in the future

 - Protecting and enhancing biodiversity corridors in future planning of greenfield development and investigation areas